Terms & Conditions for ConocoPhillips

 “Claims” means any of the following, including any combination thereof: causes of action, claims, assertions, demands, allegations, proceedings, suits, losses, liabilities, fines, penalties, costs, damages, judgments, awards, and expenses, including court costs and attorneys’ fees, and sums paid by way of settlement and compromise.

-“Company” means ConocoPhillips (U.K.) Limited, or as otherwise identified in the Purchase Order, and Company’s successors and assigns.
+“Company” means the party so described in the Purchase Order, and its successors and assigns.

-“Company Group” means, any or all of: (i) Company; (ii) its Affiliates; (iii) its Coventurers in relation to the Work; (iv) Company’s other contractors (other than members of Contractor Group), and their respective Affiliates and subcontractors of any tier, who are engaged directly or indirectly by Company to perform work or services for the project to which the Work relates or are otherwise present at a location where the Work is being performed; and (v) the respective agents of any of the entities addressed in (i) through (iv) above; all the foregoing being “members of Company Group”.
+“Company Group” means, any or all of: (i) Company and its Affiliates; (iii) Coventurers in relation to the Work and their Affiliates; (iv) Company’s other contractors (other than members of Contractor Group), and their respective Affiliates and subcontractors of any tier, who are engaged directly or indirectly by Company to perform work or services for the project to which the Work relates or are otherwise present at a location where the Work is being performed; and (v) the respective agents of any of the entities addressed in (i) through (iv) above; all the foregoing being “members of Company Group”.

 “Contractor” means the party so described in the Purchase Order.